antosquicciarini/antosquicciarini.github.io/about.md

 ## Language Skills

 Over the years, I’ve developed strong communication skills in multiple languages.
-I hold a **B2 level in English**, certified by the Cambridge FCE, and a **B2 level in Spanish**, earned through coursework at UPM’s Centro de Lenguas in 2020.
-I’m currently expanding my linguistic horizons by learning **French**, with a focus on conversational fluency.
+I’m **fluent in both English and Spanish**—having spent recent years working in Spain, where Spanish was the main language in daily life, while English remained predominant in scientific publications, events, and during my semester abroad in **New York City**.
+Currently, I’m also learning **French**, though I’m still at the beginning stage.

 ---